tonyganch/gonzales-pe/doc/CSSP.USAGE.en.md

 ##### SRC -> AST

-It parses source style to AST: `gonzales.srcToCSSP(src, rule, needInfo)`, where:
+It parses source style to AST: `gonzales.cssToAST(src, rule, needInfo)`, where:

 * `src` — a string with the CSS style;
-* `rule` —  a string with the token type (in case the style is not complete);  for example, you want to parse only *declaration*, then you have to call `srcToCSSP('color: red', 'declaration')`; in case the style is complete and you don't need an info-object, the call is shortned to `srcToCSSP(src)`;
+* `rule` —  a string with the token type (in case the style is not complete);  for example, you want to parse only *declaration*, then you have to call `cssToAST('color: red', 'declaration')`; in case the style is complete and you don't need an info-object, the call is shortned to `cssToAST(src)`;
 * `needInfo` — whether to include info-object into AST; in most cases you don't need it, but if it is included, you have to pass this `true` value in all functions with `needInfo` argument in signature.

 ##### AST -> SRC

-Translates AST to style: `gonzales.csspToSrc(ast, hasInfo)`, where:
+Translates AST to style: `gonzales.astToCSS(ast, hasInfo)`, where:

 * `ast` — AST to be translated;
 * `needInfo` — whether an info-object is included into AST; in case it was when the style was parsed, you have to make it `true` here as well.

 ##### AST -> TREE

-Translates AST to the string representation of the tree: `gonzales.csspToTree(ast)`, where:
+Translates AST to the string representation of the tree: `gonzales.astToTree(ast)`, where:

 * `ast` — AST to be translated.